DataDog/integrations-core/mysql/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-For MySQL 8.0+ create the `datadog` user with the native password hashing method:
+For MySQL 8.0 or greater, create the `datadog` user with the native password hashing method:

 ```shell
 mysql> CREATE USER 'datadog'@'%' IDENTIFIED WITH mysql_native_password by '<UNIQUEPASSWORD>';